 The vast majority will be completely free, and you should gather as many as you can get your hands on to help inform your betting.
 Also, study the form of runners in any races you’re interested in – not just their recent races, but their past performances at Cheltenham too.

 The Gold Cup is the most prestigious event at Cheltenham, and draws the most betting attention.
-Limit yourself to just wagering on this though, and you’ll miss out on a variety of other excellent opportunities.
+It’s also used to highlight the best Cheltenham sign up offers.
+However, if you limit yourself to just wagering on this race, you’ll miss out on a variety of other excellent opportunities.

 There are 27 other races taking place during the Festival.
 All of these will be covered by the experts, and all of them represent chances to make money.

 There’s no rule that says you must stick to one account for your Cheltenham betting.
-In fact – because there are so many great welcome offers for the Festival – now is the perfect time to sign up with some new bookies.
-Naturally, check the full T&Cs for stipulations on payment methods, minimum odds and so on before doing so.
+As there are so many great new customer offers Cheltenham fans can take advantage of several of them.
+Naturally, check the full terms and conditions for stipulations on payment methods, minimum odds and so on before doing so.

 This will also allow you to snatch up the best odds for a horse on any individual race, rather than being stuck with whatever your specific sportsbook is offering you.